pronobroy007/setup_files/readme.md

         " Neovim specific commands
     else
         " Standard vim specific commands

     endif
         >> if you want some lines to specific to each version,
         >> you can use an if block in your .vimrc file:

+# For Tmux
+    # Add this into .zshrc file.
+    sources /usr/share/powerline/bindings/tmux/powerline.conf